 That thump in the night (or day) could be squirrels in the attic.
 Especially in fall, but also through winter and spring, they try to escape the cold by accessing our warm spaces.
 The attic may not seem warm to you but if you could burrow in the insulation and escape the outdoor elements, it's definitely a better alternative.
 They also seek indoor, protected spaces to give birth in spring.

 Squirrels are difficult to keep out because they love to chew and have very strong jaws.
 A flying squirrel has more power (PSI) in its jaw than a wolf!!
-Ridge vents are a common access point, as shown in this photo.
-They are often capped with foam, which the squirrels will chew away until they can just pop the piece of foam out for even easier access.
+Even if a hole is large enough for them to get through, they will keep chewing leaving us telltale signs of their activity!

 firstname.lastname@example.org 705-286-BUGS (2847)